Nick Pratto Player Props: Royals vs. Guardians

-On Friday, Nick Pratto (hitting .171 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 7:10 PM ET.
+Nick Pratto -- with an on-base percentage of .275 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Gavin Williams on the mound, on July 8 at 4:10 PM ET.

-In his previous appearance, he went 1-for-3 with an RBI against the Guardians.
+In his most recent game he had a hitless performance (0-for-3) against the Guardians.

 Nick Pratto Game Info & Props vs. the Guardians